abbeyroad7/Terra-CotS/content/index.md

 ---
 # Welcome to the Lore.

-Browse the index and learn of the (soon-to-be) complex histories of the peoples that reside within Terra.
+Browse the (soon-to-be) complex histories of the peoples that reside in the world of Terra.

  ![[Skulk.png|center|256x256]]

 1. [[World/Beastiary/]]: Details the various types of creatures the party has encountered and logs them here.